Extremal stability for configuration spaces: Introduction

 \extremalfigure

-Instances of extremal stability for configuration spaces were first noticed by Maguire in the case $M=\bbC P^3$ \cite{Megan}.
-The only other prior example of extremal stability that we are aware of is the high dimensional cohomology groups of congruence subgroups of $SL_n(\Z)$ \cite{MNP}.
+Instances of extremal stability for configuration spaces were first noticed by Maguire in the case $M=\bbC P^3$ \cite{Megan}, who proved a stability theorem for manifolds with even-dimensional cohomology.
+The only other prior example of extremal stability that we are aware of is in the high dimensional cohomology groups of congruence subgroups of $SL_n(\Z)$ \cite{MNP}.

 If $H_{d-1}(M, \mathbb{Q}^w ) = 0$, then Theorem \ref{thm:extremal stability} is just the statement that the groups $H_{\nu_n-i}(B_{n}(M), \bbQ)$ eventually vanish.
 In this situation, $H_{\nu_n-i}(B_{n}(M), \bbQ) $ should not be thought of as the codimension $i$ homology of $B_n(M)$.
 In Theorem \ref{thm:vanishing}, we prove a more refined stability result for manifolds with vanishing high degree homology groups.